SpringXy/N1ckArg.github.io/README.md

-      "mars": "a nickname that made my heart go faster and also gave me a lighter way to see myself...", "neptune": "I don't want to be...drowned by your existence anymore...", "earth": "the place from where...I should have been gone...", };
+      "mars": "a nickname that made my heart go faster and also gave me a lighter way to see myself...", "neptune": "I don't want to be...drowned by your existence anymore...", "earth": "the place from where...I should have been gone...", "look to the night": "WHAT DO YOU SEE?!<3",
+    };

     function checkCode() {